-Comment: This Part and Convention need to prevail over inconsistent provisions in other Acts to ensure that Canada is in conformity with its international obligations.
-To avoid internal conflict, enacting jurisdictions should ensure that if an equivalent provision appears in other Acts with which this Part or the Convention might potentially be inconsistent, those other Acts should be amended to give precedence to this Part and the Convention.
+Comment: The Act and Convention need to prevail over inconsistent provisions in other Acts to ensure that Canada is in conformity with its international obligations.
+To avoid internal conflict, enacting jurisdictions should ensure that if an equivalent provision appears in other Acts with which this Act or the Convention might potentially be inconsistent, those other Acts should be amended to give precedence to this Act and the Convention.

 Coming into force

 7. This Act comes into force on (__________).

 7. The provisions of this Act come into force on a day or days to be fixed by (__________).